 Mitteilerei(*) is an editorial office located in Kinding, Germany, focussing on:

 – communitainment in business contexts

 (*) What does „Mitteilerei“ mean?
-Babelfish won’t help you much here – it’s a pun, a play on words: In German, „mitteilen“ means „to communicate“, „to inform“, „to let someone know“.
+Google Translate won’t help you much here – it’s a pun, a play on words: In German, „mitteilen“ means „to communicate“, „to inform“, „to let someone know“.
 The postfix „-erei“ indicates an old-fashioned, pre-industrialization store or shop, equivalent to „-ery“ in „bakery“.
 The word „mitteilen“ also contains the root „teilen“ as well as „mit“, which translates into „to share with“.
-Thus, „Mitteilerei“ – pronounced „mitt-tyle-uh-rye“ – roughly translates into „That little ol‘ shop around the corner selling information you can share“.
+Thus, „Mitteilerei“ – pronounced „mitt-tyle-uh-rye“ – roughly translates into „That little ol‘ shop around the corner producing information you can share“.
 There is also an ironic subtext: In German, the postfix „-erei“ can be attached to verbs to make them a noun implying „plenty of“ something or „all that“ something, yet with a slightly dismissive connotation, as in: „You kids now stop all that information-sharing and go out and play!
-It’s sunny outside.“ Well, I guess that’s enough mitteilerei about „Mitteilerei“. 😉
+It’s sunny outside.“ Well, I guess that’s enough mitteilerei about „Mitteilerei“.

 - technical articles for print and online